 The park I picnicked under the cherry blossoms is called the Maruyama Park, and it’s famous for its cherry blossoms.
 Here are some of those gorgeous cherry blossoms at the park:

 I’ve tried to capture all the pretty pale pinks and bright spring greens in these paper versions of the cherry blossom.
-I’m really pleased with the results.
+I’m really pleased with the results of my cherry blossom DIY.
 And the best thing is that they’re easy to make!

 By the way, you could easily use white paper and call these apple blossom flowers, if you prefer!
 (If you like apple blossoms, be sure to check out my pop-up apple tree card.)

 I can’t wait to show you how to make paper cherry blossom flowers!
 Let’s dive in!
 This post contains some affiliate links for your convenience (which means if you make a purchase after clicking a link I will earn a small commission but it won’t cost you a penny more)!
 Read my full disclosure policy.

 Paper Cherry Blossom Flower Materials